-"Ultimately, the practice of FM is concerned with the delivery of the enabling workplace environment - the optimum functional space that supports the business processes and human resources ... as an enabler in the first instance" (Then, 1999, p.
+"Ultimately, the practice of FM is concerned with the delivery of the enabling workplace environment - the optimum functional space that supports the business processes and human ...It might be the facilities manager's role to manage space.
+But perhaps it is also our job to protect place too, and for the very customers, the users, we claim to serve.

+resources ... as an enabler in the first instance" (Then, 1999, p.
 469)